Space-Time Smoothing of Survey Outcomes using the R Package SUMMER: Additional analysis of the 2010 and 2015 -- 2016 Malawi DHS

-Sometimes additional information is available to adjust the direct estimates from the surveys using the methods described in \citet{li:etal:19}.
-For example, in countries with high prevalence of HIV, estimates of U5MR can be biased, particularly before ART treatment became widely available.
-Pre-treatment, HIV positive women had a high risk of dying, and such women who had given birth were therefore less likely to appear in surveys.
-The children of HIV positive women are also more likely to have a higher probability of dying compared to those born to HIV negative women.
-Hence, we expect that the U5MR is underestimated if we do not adjust for the missing women.
-We can perform the ratio adjustment to the direct estimates using the \code{getAdjusted} function.
-For the two surveys in Malawi, the calculated HIV adjustment ratios as described in \citet{walker:etal:12} are stored in \code{MalawiData$HIV.yearly}.
-In order to get the correct uncertainty bounds, we also need to specify the columns corresponding to the unadjusted uncertainty bounds, the \code{lower} and \code{upper} columns, which are on the probability scale in this case.
+When additional information is available to adjust the direct estimates from the surveys, we use the methods described in \citet{li_etal_19}.
+We can perform the ratio adjustment to the direct estimates using the \texttt{getAdjusted()} function.
+For the two surveys in Malawi, the calculated HIV adjustment ratios as described in \citet{walker_etal_12} are stored in \texttt{MalawiData\$HIV.yearly}.
+In order to get the correct uncertainty bounds, we also need to specify the columns corresponding to the unadjusted uncertainty bounds, the \texttt{lower} and \texttt{upper} columns, which are on the probability scale in this case.